Cody Simpson: 2009 - 2011: Career beginnings, 4 U, and Coast to Coast

-2012–2014: Paradise, Surfers Paradise and Dancing with the Stars
+2012 - 2014: Paradise, Surfers Paradise and Dancing with the Stars

-On 12 June 2012, Simpson released an EP titled Preview to Paradise containing four songs from his upcoming debut studio album, Paradise, which was released on 2 October 2012.
-In February 2013, Simpson toured Europe, doing his own tour dates as well as supporting Justin Bieber on many of the European Believe tour dates.
-Surfers Paradise, which was released on 16 July 2013, is Simpson's first album to debut in the top 10 of the Billboard 200.
+On 12 June 2012, Cody Simpson released an EP titled Preview to Paradise containing four songs from his upcoming debut studio album, Paradise, which was released on 2 October 2012.
+In February 2013, Cody Simpson toured Europe, doing his own tour dates as well as supporting Justin Bieber on many of the European Believe Tour dates.
+Surfers Paradise, which was released on 16 July 2013, is Cody Simpson's first album to debut in the top 10 of the Billboard 200.

 During the summer of 2013, Simpson headlined the Paradise Tour, featuring opening acts Ryan Beatty and Before You Exit.

-On 19 November 2013, Simpson released an acoustic album called The Acoustic Sessions, featuring the songs "Pretty Brown Eyes", "All Day", "La Da Dee", "Wish U Were Here", and a cover of "Please Come Home for Christmas" recorded acoustically.
+On 19 November 2013, Cody Simpson released an acoustic album called The Acoustic Sessions, featuring the songs "Pretty Brown Eyes", "All Day", "La Da Dee", "Wish U Were Here", and a cover of "Please Come Home for Christmas".

-On 4 March 2014, Simpson was announced as one of the celebrities to participate on the 18th season of Dancing with the Stars during ABC's Good Morning America.
+On 4 March 2014, Cody Simpson was announced as one of the celebrities to participate on the 18th season of Dancing with the Stars during ABC's Good Morning America.
 He was partnered with professional dancer Witney Carson.
 He was eliminated on Week 5 of the competition and finished in ninth place.

-From 30 June 2014 to 14 July 2014 Simpson did an acoustic tour through Europe with singer Jackson Harris.
+From 30 June 2014 to 14 July 2014, Cody Simpson did an acoustic tour through Europe with singer Jackson Harris.

-In August 2014 Simpson announced he had departed Warner/Atlantic.
+In August 2014, Cody Simpson announced he had departed Warner/Atlantic.
 He cited creative differences as the reason for his departure and as a result, is currently unsigned.